The Sopranos (The Sopranos episode)

 "The Sopranos", also known as "Pilot", is the pilot episode of the HBO television drama series The Sopranos, premiering on January 10, 1999.
 It was written and directed by the series creator and executive producer, David Chase.

 Synopsis

-In the summer of 1998, New Jersey mobster Tony Soprano, a captain in the DiMeo crime family, is referred to a psychiatrist, Dr. Jennifer Melfi, after having a panic attack.
-Tony tells Melfi he is a waste management consultant, but she indicates to him that she knows who he actually is.
+In June 1998, North Jersey mobster Tony Soprano, a captain in the DiMeo crime family, is referred to a psychiatrist, Dr. Jennifer Melfi, after having a panic attack.
+Tony tells Melfi he is a waste management consultant, but she hints that she knows what he actually does.
 After Melfi establishes what will and will not fall under doctor-patient confidentiality, Tony begins to partly open up.

 Tony has recently been dealing with tensions between his wife Carmela and teenage daughter Meadow, as well as trying to keep his impulsive nephew, Christopher Moltisanti, in check.
-When a Czech-American criminal organization is bidding against Tony for a waste management contract, Christopher on his own murders one of the Czechs, Emil Kolar, resulting in the Czechs withdrawing their bid.
-Corrado "Junior" Soprano, Tony's uncle, resents his rise in the family hierarchy while he himself is in decline.
+When a Czech-American criminal organization is bidding against Tony for a waste management contract, Christopher unilaterally murders one of the Czechs, Emil Kolar, resulting in the Czechs withdrawing their bid.
+Corrado "Junior" Soprano, Tony's uncle, resents his nephew's rise in the family hierarchy while he himself is in decline.